N-Heterocyclic silylene: Reactions with π bonds

 Generally, when reacting with unsaturated species an NHSi will add across a double or triple bond to form a spirocyclic compound, containing one or two equivalents of NHSi-derived silicon.
 Alkenes and alkynes react with NHSis only if their C-C bond is highly polarized such as is the case with phenyltrimethylsilylacetylene, which produces a silicocyclopropene with one NHSi equivalent or a disilicocyclobutene with two.
 With ketones two equivalents of benzo-fused NHSi react to form disilyloxetanes as well as further reaction products depending on the carbon substituents.

-Dienes, as well as heterodienes including benzil or the common NHSi backbone N,N'-diterbutyl-1,4diazabutadiene ([tBuN-CH=CH-tBuN]) react in a [4+1] fashion to yield molecules with two five-membered rings sharing a single silicon atom.
+Dienes, as well as heterodienes including benzil or the common NHSi backbone N,N&prime-diterbutyl-1,4-diazabutadiene ([tBuN-CH=CH-tBuN]) react in a [4+1] fashion to yield molecules with two five-membered rings sharing a single silicon atom.

 Imines do not form simple cyclic silylene additions: benzo-fused NHSis react with the diimine and ortho carbons of N-tert-butyl phenylimine to form a five-membered ring composed of the NHSi silicon, one carbon and nitrogen of the imine and the ipso and para carbons of the phenyl group, through an intermediate that breaks the phenyl aromaticity.

 NHSis add across nitrile C-N bonds, first forming a three-membered ring, subsequently a second NHSi inserts to complete a 4-membered ring, similar to the reactivity of a alkyne.
 Alternatively, tert-butyl isocyanide reacts more like an alkyl halide with a single silicon bonding to the tert-butyl fragment and the carbon of the cyanide groups, or with two NHSis to from an acyclic tBu-Si-Si-CN product.
 There is evidence that the single-silicon NHSi-nitrile interconverts in small quantities to the silicon isonitrile.

 As a Lewis acid

-N-heterocyclic silylenes are generally considered to be Lewis bases, though their reactivity can occasionally differ.
+N-Heterocyclic silylenes are generally considered to be Lewis bases, though their reactivity can occasionally differ.
 With the Lewis acid tris(pentafluorophenyl)borane, the expected acid/base adduct forms, however, over long periods of time, the silicon will insert between a B-C bond, oxidizing the silyene to a silane.
 Additionally, in rare cases, an NHSi can act as a Lewis acid.
 Reaction of the N,N' dineopentyl beznofused NHSi with the analogous carbene, creates a long, highly polarized C-Si bond.
 The carbene carbon becomes a carbocation, remaining nearly planar, while the pyramidalized silicon adopts a negative charge.